mikron-ia/rpg-hub/README.md

 * `CharacterSheet` - a detailed set of mechanical data on `Character`, usually in a form of numbers and traits
     * This is still a very underdeveloped component, requiring using a dedicated and undocumented data format to display properly
-    * It is linked to a single `Character`
+    * It is linked to a single `Character` from a list of `Character`s that have it set as their sheet
 * `Group` - a group of `Character`s - a party, an organization, or anything that justifies putting a few `Character`s together; can have other `Groups` as members as well
 * `Scenario` - a plan for events for a `Story`
     * This is the only "large" component that exists solely on the Game Master side and cannot be displayed on the presentation/front side
 * `Article` - miscellaneous texts
+* `Announcement` - news, information, and other OOC updates directed at users
 * `PointInTime` - auxiliary information, used to put in-story date/time on descriptions
 * `User` - as the name suggests, this is the user, i.e. person accessing the hub; no further explanation should be needed

-Other components serve auxiliary roles only and are not directly editable.
+All the other components serve auxiliary roles only and are not directly editable.

 Use of most components is optional; for example, an `Epic` can be conceivably run with the use of `Recap`s and `Game`s only or just with `Character` gallery.
 There are, of course, limits to that - for example, the `Group` functionality is